btorpey/btorpey.github.io/content/clocks.md

 I thought this would be a very brief and somewhat trivial research project.
 In fact, it turned out to be far more complicated (and less well-documented) than I expected.
-I guess I should have known:  everything related to time and computers turns out to be a major pain in the neck!
+I guess I should have known: everything related to time and computers turns out to be a major pain in the neck!

 Anyway, I hope this proves helpful.
+(I know I would have been very happy to have had this when I started looking into clock sources).
-As always, please feel free to contact me directly with comments, suggestions, corrections, etc.
+As always, please feel free to [contact me](<mailto:wallstprog@gmail.com>) directly with comments, suggestions, corrections, etc.

 Additional Resources
 --------------------

-Following are the main anchor points that I kept coming back to you as I researched this article.
+Following are the main anchor points that I kept coming back to you as I researched this article.

 <http://elinux.org/Kernel_Timer_Systems>